Ovarian cancer: Pathophysiology

 Ovarian cancer forms when errors in normal ovarian cell growth occur.
 Usually, when cells grow old or get damaged, they die, and new cells take their place.
-Cancer starts when new cells form unneeded, and old or damaged cells do not die as they should.
+Cancer starts when new cells form unnecessarily, and old or damaged cells do not die as they should.
 The buildup of extra cells often forms a mass of tissue called an ovarian tumor or growth.
 These abnormal cancer cells have many genetic abnormalities that cause them to grow excessively.
 When an ovary releases an egg, the egg follicle bursts open and becomes the corpus luteum.
-This structure needs to be repaired by dividing cells in the ovary.
+This structure needs to be repaired by dividing the cells in the ovary.
 Continuous ovulation for a long time means more repair of the ovary by dividing cells, which can acquire mutations in each division.

 Overall, the most common gene mutations in ovarian cancer occur in NF1, BRCA1, BRCA2, and CDK12.
 Type I ovarian cancers, which tend to be less aggressive, tend to have microsatellite instability in several genes, including both oncogenes (most notably BRAF and KRAS) and tumor suppressors (most notably PTEN).
 The most common mutations in Type I cancers are KRAS, BRAF, ERBB2, PTEN, PIK3CA, and ARID1A.
 Type II cancers, the more aggressive type, have different genes mutated, including p53, BRCA1, and BRCA2.
 Low-grade cancers tend to have mutations in KRAS, whereas cancers of any grade that develop from low malignant potential tumors tend to have mutations in p53.
 Type I cancers tend to develop from precursor lesions, whereas Type II cancers can develop from a serous tubal intraepithelial carcinoma.
 Serous cancers that have BRCA mutations also inevitably have p53 mutations, indicating that the removal of both functional genes is important for cancer to develop.

 In 50% of high-grade serous cancers, homologous recombination DNA repair is dysfunctional, as are the notch and FOXM1 signaling pathways.
 They also almost always have p53 mutations.
 Other than this, mutations in high-grade serous carcinoma are hard to characterize beyond their high degree of genomic instability.
 BRCA1 and BRCA2 are essential for homologous recombination DNA repair, and germline mutations in these genes are found in about 15% of women with ovarian cancer.
 The most common mutations in BRCA1 and BRCA2 are the frameshift mutations that originated in a small founding population of Ashkenazi Jews.

 Almost 100% of rare mucinous carcinomas have mutations in KRAS and amplifications of ERBB2 (also known as Her2/neu).
 Overall, 20% of ovarian cancers have mutations in Her2/neu.

 Serous carcinomas may develop from serous tubal intraepithelial carcinoma, rather than developing spontaneously from ovarian tissue.
 Other carcinomas develop from cortical inclusion cysts, which are groups of epithelial ovarian cells inside the stroma.